-In this programme you will visit numerous monasteries, high altitude villages, passes & valley.
+In Ladakh Tour Package programme you will visit numerous monasteries, high altitude villages, passes & valley.
 In around Ladakh there are several valley.
 Each region and almost each village in Ladakh has its own monastery.
 Home to student monks and nuns many of these edifices stand on rugged mountain sides high above the valley floor and provide religious sustenance to the local populace strengthening their beliefs and traditions.
 You will visit Nubra valley, famous for Asiatic camel, all major and rich monetary in the Indus valley.
 We offer all major monastery, lakes, villages.

 Upon arrival in Delhi will be transfer to hotel.
 After a break, we set off for the first explorations in India’s capital in the afternoon.
 In the northeast of the old Shahjahanad is the former center of power of the Mughal rulers with its eponymous built of red sandstone towers and its 2 km long defensive wall.
 Even from a distance, Lal Qila – the Red Fort can be seen.
 Only 500 meters away is the Jami Masjid, the largest mosque in India.
 Up to 25,000 worshipers find place in the red-and-white magnificent building, which sits enthroned above the lively lanes of the bazaar district.
 According to the religious custom, we leave our shoes at the entrance before entering the courtyard, which reveals the marble cupolas of the main prayer hall.
 On the way back to our hotel we make a stop at the almost monumental India Gate.
 Hotel Pride Plaza Aerocity or SIMILAR.